Speak to an Advisor 7 days, 8am - 10pm

 When you reach out to us, we’ll schedule a free initial consultation with one of our experienced mortgage advisors in York.
 During this consultation, we’ll gather your information and understand your goals, before starting the process.
 Let us help you make this exciting step a smooth and stress-free experience.

-During your free mortgage appointment, your dedicated mortgage advisor in York will conduct a mortgage affordability assessment.
+During your free initial mortgage appointment, your dedicated mortgage advisor in York will conduct a mortgage affordability assessment.
 This evaluation involves reviewing your monthly income and expenses to determine if you can afford the monthly mortgage repayments for the amount you wish to borrow.

 This assessment is critical, as it helps us ensure that you are able to afford your repayments and avoid the risk of default and potential repossession.
 This is something that both the lender and we strive to avoid.